toylim/paperwork/paperwork-shell/README.markdown

 ### On Windows

+Only paperwork-json is available.

 Installer doesn't modify your PATH.
-If you want to invoke paperwork-shell's commands, you either have to modify your PATH yourself, or use the commands full paths (ex: `"c:\program files (x86)\Paperwork\paperwork-cli"`).
+If you want to invoke paperwork-json, you either have to modify your PATH yourself, or use the command full path (ex: `"c:\program files (x86)\Paperwork\paperwork-json.exe"`).

 ### In a Flatpak container